 Feeding a small amount of forage or chaff (ideally alfalfa) prior to exercise may help reduce the risk of EGUS.
-The presence of food in the stomach can prevent gastric acid splashing up into the non-glandular region.
-Alfalfa in particular has a high Calcium level therefore it will combine with the calcauim carbonate produced in the saliva and with help to Buffer (reduce the acidity) in the stomach.
-The use of Sunflower oil, has also been shown to form an emulsion with the top layer of acid stomach content, helping to prevent acid splashing. this is where I would recommend alfalfa oil.
+The presence of food in the stomach can reduce gastric acid splashing up into the non-glandular region.
+Alfalfa, in particular, has a high calcium level, therefore, it will combine with the calcium carbonate produced in the saliva and help buffer (reduce the acidity) in the stomach.
+The use of oil, has also been shown to form an emulsion with the top layer of acid stomach content, helping to prevent acid splashing.